grpc/proposal/A2-service-configs-in-dns.md

     // criteria.
 (The format for this object is defined in
     // https://github.com/grpc/grpc/blob/master/doc/service_config.md.)
     // If this field is not an object, or is missing, or is otherwise
-    // invalid, this service config choice is considered invalid.
+    // invalid, the entire service config choice is considered invalid.
     "serviceConfig": object
   }
 ]
 ```

 If the service config choice cannot be parsed, or otherwise is not
-semantically valid, the entire service config will be discarded as per
+semantically valid, the entire service config MUST be discarded as per
 A21: [Service Config Error Handling](A21-service-config-error-handling.md).